Nikolow/urban-adventure/README.md

 * The View: Which is the visual presentation of the web pages
 <br><br>

-> Here we have only one page with basic structure and one search feild.
+> Here we have only one page with basic structure and one search field.

 <br>